hassanjawwad12/betterj/README.md

 # betterj
-A go-lang module to make a JSON minimized and beautify it
+A golang module to make a JSON minimized and beautify it

 ### Steps to Follow
 * Create a folder